ramakhalil02/ramakhalil02/README.md

 # Hi, I'm Rama 👋

-MSc student in **Computational Physics** at Stockholm University and research student at **Nordita – Nordic Institute for Theoretical Physics**, working in the condensed matter physics group under **Dr. Alexander Balatsky**, in collaboration with **Rigetti Computing**.
+MSc student in **Computational Physics** at Stockholm University and research student at **Nordita – Nordic Institute for Theoretical Physics**, working in the condensed matter physics group under **Prof. Alexander Balatsky**, in collaboration with **Rigetti Computing**.

 My interests sit at the intersection of **quantum technologies, machine learning, computational modeling, and data-driven problem solving**.
 I enjoy building tools that turn complex physical systems into tractable computational problems, and extracting real insight from numerical experiments.